balamurugan-27-dev/balamurugan-27-dev/README.md

 # Hi there 👋 I'm Balamurugan

 ## About Me
-- 🎓 Bachelor Degree in Computer Science with Cognitive Systems
+- 🎓 Bachelor's Degree in Computer Science with Cognitive Systems
 - 💻 Backend Developer Enthusiast
 - 🌱 Currently learning Spring Boot
 - 🔧 Skilled in Java, MySQL, and JDBC